Ireland 5 min read

 Regency Hotel Shooting Trial Hears Chilling Testimony About Accused's Oath

-The trial of the man accused of the murder of David Byrne at the Regency Hotel in 2016 has heard chilling testimony that the accused took an “oath” to kill the victim.
-The prosecution has alleged that the accused was a member of the Hutch organised crime group and that he carried out the murder as part of a feud with the rival Kinahan cartel.
+The trial of the man accused in connection with the murder of David Byrne at the Regency Hotel in February 2016 has heard chilling testimony that the accused took an "oath" to kill the victim.
+The prosecution, presenting its case before the Special Criminal Court in Dublin, has alleged that the accused was a key member of the Hutch organised crime group and that he participated in the attack as part of the bloody feud with the rival Kinahan cartel — a conflict that has claimed at least 18 lives over the past decade.

 Background